Sensory User's Manual

 left and how well they linger.

-One method is to sample and evaluate
+One technique is to sample and evaluate

 each wine completely and separately, before moving to the next one.